Rahmon/woo-for-logged-users/README.txt

 === Plugin Name ===
 Contributors: rahmohn
 Donate link: https://github.com/Rahmon/
-Tags: woocommerce, logged user, shop, only logged user Requires at least: 3.0.1
+Tags: woocommerce, logged-in user, shop, only logged-in user, logged in Requires at least: 3.0.1
-Tested up to: 5.1
+Tested up to: 5.3
 Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Set the WooCommerce Shop only for logged users.
+Set the WooCommerce Shop only for logged-in users.
 Just activate the plugin.

 == Description ==

-Set the WooCommerce Shop only for logged users.
-Just activate the plugin and users not logged will be redirect to "My Account" page to login or register before.
+Set the WooCommerce Shop only for logged-in users.
+Just activate the plugin and users not logged-in will be redirect to "My Account" page to login or register before.

 == Installation ==